janbodnar/Python-Skolenie/stdlib/argparse/README.md

 print(val * val * val)
 ```

 The example names the expected value value.
-The default name is V.
+The default name is `V`.

 ```
 $ metavar.py -h